abdulaleem21/Docs/zoho/MFA.md

 ### Dear customer,

 ### Hi!
 ### We at Zuko are introducing a major change to improve the security of your accounts.
-Zuko now supports Yubikey-based-Multi Factor Authentication to log in to your accounts.
+Zuko now supports YubiKey-based-Multi Factor Authentication to log in to your accounts.

 #### What is Multi Factor Authentication (MFA)?

-Multi Factor Authentication is an authentication method which requires users to provide two or more verification informations to gain access to resources, such as your account on Zuko.
+Multi Factor Authentication is an authentication method which requires users to provide two or more verification information to gain access to resources, such as your account on Zuko.
 In traditional Single Factor Authentication (SFA), users have to enter only their username and password to log in to their accounts.
 But in MFA, along with their credentials, users also have to provide one or more information to log in.
 This kind of authentication: